CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Methods

 \subsubsection{Long-Tail Optimization}

-To mitigate the issue of catastrophic forgetting, a common approach in GS-SLAM is to randomly select a keyframe from the keyframe pool for periodic retraining\cite{huang2024photo,peng2024rtg,ha2024rgbd}.
-However, this method can result in suboptimal long-tail optimization, as depicted in \Figref{adaptive-opt}.
-Specifically, the retraining frequency of the earliest keyframes tends to exceed that of the most recently added ones.
-This disparity arises because the keyframe pool is continuously expanded as the camera moves through the environment, which can result in an uneven distribution of retraining efforts and and a declining trend in the PSNR for newly incoming keyframes.
+To mitigate the issue of catastrophic forgetting, a common approach in GS-SLAM is to randomly select a keyframe from the keyframe pool for periodic reoptimization\cite{huang2024photo,peng2024rtg,ha2024rgbd}.
+However, this method can result in suboptimal long-tail optimization, which overfits the oldest keyframe and underfits the newest one, as depicted in \Figref{adaptive-opt}.
+Specifically, the reoptimization frequency of the earliest keyframes tends to exceed that of the most recently added ones.
+This disparity arises because the keyframe pool is continuously expanded as the camera moves through the environment, which can result in an uneven distribution of reoptimization efforts and and a declining trend in the PSNR for newly incoming keyframes.

-In this paper, we propose an innovative adaptive optimization strategy that selects retraining keyframes from the pool based on their training loss to counteract long-tail effect.
-By employing this approach, we aim to increase the retraining frequency of keyframes with lower PSNR values.
+In this paper, we propose an innovative adaptive optimization strategy that selects reoptimization keyframes from the pool based on their optimization loss to counteract long-tail effect.
+By employing this approach, we aim to increase the reoptimization frequency of keyframes with lower PSNR values.
 This targeted approach has been demonstrated to significantly enhance the rendering quality, as evidenced by an improvement from $34.9\,\text{dB}$ to $36.4\,\text{dB}$ in the Replica Room2 scenario, as depicted in \Figref{adaptive-opt}.
-By doing so, our adaptive strategy ensures a more equitable distribution of retraining efforts across the keyframe pool, optimizing each keyframe's contribution to the system's overall performance.
-This innovative approach not only improves the quality of the rendered output but also enhances the efficiency and effectiveness of the retraining process.
+By doing so, our adaptive strategy ensures a more equitable distribution of reoptimization efforts across the keyframe pool, optimizing each keyframe's contribution to the system's overall performance.
+This innovative approach not only improves the quality of the rendered output but also enhances the efficiency and effectiveness of the reoptimization process.